 Reflexology really is considered the bees knees of massage, partly because it’s so convenient to give and receive.
 The recipient does not need to undress or be laying down necessarily, meaning you don’t need much equipment or loads of towels.
 If someone doesn’t have time for a full-body massage, a shorter reflexology treatment can give them all-round benefits, as all areas of the body can be targeted via the feet.

 As seen in reflexology charts, different parts of the body are reflected in certain areas of the feet.
 When you apply pressure to these areas, you are stimulating the nerve endings which are directly linked to that section of the body.
 This can feel good, neutral or painful depending on what’s occurring internally.

 “If you’re feeling out of kilter, don’t know why or what about, let your feet reveal the answer, find the sore spot, work it out.”

 Eunice Ingham, Physical Therapist

 This ancient practice stimulates nerve function, boosts circulation, increases energy, induces a deep state of relaxation, speeds recovery after injury, helps mental disorders such as depression and anxiety, reduces swelling, soothes aches and pains, speeds the toxin elimination process and lots and lots of other handy things.

-A London-based, highly respected reflexologist, Rosanna Bickerton, explained beautifully to The Telegraph how the practice has helped her clients throughout the years:
+A London-based, highly respected reflexologist, Rosanna Bickerton, explains beautifully to The Telegraph how the practice has helped her clients throughout the years: